 Once you’ve realised that free range is the way to go, decided between white and bronze turkeys – and whether they’re boneless or not, how much do you need to buy?
 If you want leftovers, and who wouldn’t, then reckon on 500g of bone-in turkey per person.
 If you’re buying a boneless breast roast or a boneless bronze turkey then we reckon you need 250g per person.
 Turkeys are best suited for larger gatherings of at least six-plus.
 If there’s only two or three of you then you’re best with a boneless roast, or why not try a free-range chicken?

 If you are looking for suggestions then try our festive boxes that contain all your Christmas meat in one great value package.
-If you want to see all our turkeys then head over to our festive shop and have a look at our full range.
-If you have any questions just put them in the comments below.
+Head over to our Christmas Order form now.